Is Mint Mobile a better value than Google Fi?

 |1 month

-Mint Mobile is designed around what most people need in a phone service.
-Most people are covered by the T-Mobile network and most people will fit into one of its 3GB, 8GB, or 12GB data tiers.
+Mint Mobile is designed around what most people need from a phone service.
+Most people are covered by the T-Mobile network, and most people will fit into one of its 4GB, 10GB, or 15GB data tiers with an unlimited option for those that don't want to risk it.
 Google Fi is aimed more at potentially heavy users and travelers that may need more flexibility in their phone plan.
-While you may pay more for it in the end, Google Fi makes sure you will have coverage almost anywhere you go and you'll have plenty of data if you need it.
+While you may pay more for it in the end, Google Fi makes sure you will have coverage almost anywhere you go, and you'll have plenty of data if you need it.

-Mint Mobile Plans
+Mint Mobile vs. Google Fi: Mint Mobile's Plans

-Mint Mobile has nine different options for its customer but you only need to decide on how much data you need and how many months you are willing to pay for.
-Your price per month is lower if you commit to a full year of service but you will have to pay the full amount upfront.
-If you are interested in Mint, it makes sense to try out three months at the introductory rate before opting for the full year.
+Mint Mobile has a dozen different options for its customer, but you only need to decide how much data you need and how many months you are willing to pay for.
+Of course, your price per month is lower if you commit to a full year of service, but you will have to pay the full amount upfront.
+So if you are interested in Mint, it makes sense to try out three months at the introductory rate before opting for the full year.

 To find out how much data you need, you can look at your previous phone bill or check your usage in the settings menu on your phone.
 It's also possible to reduce your usage if you take advantage of Wi-Fi for downloading music and videos to your phone.
 If you find you still need more data than the plan you chose, you can either upgrade to a bigger plan or add data by the gigabyte.

-Talk and text are included and unlimited with Mint Mobile so you only need to think about how much data you need.
-You can also use your data as a hotspot if you want to get another device connected like a laptop or tablet.
+Talk and text are included and unlimited with Mint Mobile, so you only need to consider how much data you need.
+You can also use your data as a hotspot to get another device connected, like a laptop or tablet.
+The Unlimited plan only comes with 5GB of hotspot data, however.

 |3 months